JohannesSchorr/pdf_search/README.md

 Determine if a given search-text is in one or a number of pdf's that is given within a given search path

+## Dependencies

+For accessing the text of the pdf's the [pdfminer](https://pdfminersix.readthedocs.io/en/latest/)-package is needed, that must [be installed](https://pdfminersix.readthedocs.io/en/latest/tutorial/install.html) beforehand.

 ## Usage from Console

 ### Introduction